-While the article accuses the White Helmets of having terrorist ties in the headline (“EXCLUSIVE: The REAL Syria Civil Defence Exposes Fake ‘White Helmets’ as Terrorist-Linked Imposters”), it does not provide any proof in the body of the story.
-It instead heavily implies that the White Helmets are terrorists because they operate in areas held by the opposition, and because unnamed crew members of what the article calls the “REAL Syria Civil Defense in Aleppo” told the reporter that was the case.
+While the article accuses the White Helmets of having terrorist ties in the headline (“EXCLUSIVE: The REAL Syria Civil Defence Exposes Fake ‘White Helmets’ as Terrorist-Linked Imposters”), it does not provide any evidence in the body of the story.
+It instead heavily implies that the White Helmets are terrorists because they operate in areas held by the opposition, and because unnamed crew members of what the article calls the “REAL Syria Civil Defense in Aleppo” (the Syrian government, in other words) told Beeley that was the case and she reported it uncritically.
 The article also contains an interview with a man she identifies as Dr. Bassem Hayak, who claims civilians in east Aleppo have never heard of the White Helmets organization.

-The article then speculates that while the White Helmets are heavily funded by the West and that they possibly only exist as “NATO ghosts” who stage photo ops with “crisis actors” and stolen bodies:
+Beeley speculates that the White Helmets possibly only exist as “NATO ghosts” who stage photo ops with “crisis actors” or stolen bodies: